Skip to main content

 Overview

-Causely provides native integration with PostgreSQL to help you identify and resolve database performance issues before they impact your users.
+Causely provides native integration with PostgreSQL to help you identify and resolve database issues before they impact your users.

 The integration supports both self-hosted PostgreSQL instances and cloud-managed services including AWS RDS PostgreSQL, Azure Database for PostgreSQL, and Google Cloud SQL for PostgreSQL.